omosteven/coin/README.md

 ### ctil

-An application used to handle client based KYC, built with React, Material UI, Styled Components
+A landing page application built with React, and Styled Components

 ## Project Status
 - Complete

 ## Project Description

-This project is a simple KYC application where users can do the following [ FILL IN THEIR BASIC INFORMATION ]
-[ UPLOAD THEIR DOCUMENT ]
-[ TAKE PICTURE OF THEIR SELF ]
+This project is a business website for co.in

 ## Installation and Setup Instructions